rojosinalma/cord/.github/README.md

 You deploy the bot and extend it with your own commands or events.
 I assume you know how to code in Ruby and you've done your homework with Discordrb.

+## I will help you in setting up the bot, troubleshooting the current structure and maybe give you tips.
 ## I will not teach you how to create commands or events, how to use Sinatra or how to code.

 ## Dependencies: